Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Flash the temperature reading, if tip is still hot, after halting heat
+Flash the temperature reading after heating is halted if the tip is still hot

 ### Setting: Calibrate tip CJC?